nfeifel/analytics/README.md

 # analytics
-This is where I store my work for ad hoc projects that focus on exploratory data anlysis
+This is where I store my work for ad hoc projects that focus on exploratory data analysis